-Similar to Bluetooth, Wifi direct also has the function to transfer file between certain devices.
-Back in the mid 90s, Bluetooth was the only mean for wireless file transfer.
+Similar to Bluetooth, Wifi direct also has the function to transfer files between certain devices.
+Back in the mid-90s, Bluetooth was the only means for wireless file transfer.
 As we know, Bluetooth was so useful to transfer data (audio, image/photo, etc) but it has some difficulties when coming to large file transfer.

-Wifi direct, as a mean for file transfer has the ability to facilitate large files.
+Wifi direct, as a means for file transfer, can facilitate large files.
 Therefore, it is likely that the Windows file transfer using Wifi direct will replace the Bluetooth in the coming near time.
 On the other words, Wifi direct has completed the inability that Bluetooth has.

-Unfortunately, now not many people is using Wifi direct.
-This is one of the reason that the Wifi direct file transfer still has certain limitation.
-It is not yet as universally used like Bluetooth.
-In addition, it is still limited to data transfer between Windows 10 to other compatible devices.
+Unfortunately, now not many people are using Wifi direct.
+This is one of the reasons that the Wifi direct file transfer still has some limitations.
+It is not yet as universally used as Bluetooth.
+Also, it is still limited to data transfer between Windows 10 to other compatible devices.

 Checking If Your PC Is Compatible For Wifi Direct File Transfer

 Can you use Wifi direct in any Windows 10 device to transfer files?
-As previously mentioned, at current time Wifi direct use for file transfer need is still limited to certain Windows 10 device to certain compatible device.
-Hence, before trying to use the Wifi direct to transfer files, it is better to check if your Windows 10 PC is compatible for Wifi direct or not.
+As previously mentioned, at the current time Wifi direct use for file transfer need is still limited from certain Windows 10 devices to certain compatible devices only.
+Hence, before trying to use the Wifi direct to transfer files, it is better to check if your Windows 10 PC is compatible with Wifi direct or not.

-In this section, we are going to discuss how check whether your Windows 10 PC is compatible for Wi-Fi direct.
-Please follow here under steps for this purpose:
+In this section, we are going to discuss how to check whether your Windows 10 PC is compatible with WiFi direct.
+Please follow hereunder steps for this purpose:

 - Press WIN + R